 Are you considering adding marble tile to your home?
-For centuries, marble tiles have been a symbol of affluence, exuding sophistication and an air of artistry that make marble tile a classic choice.
-Before you purchase the tile, you will want to make sure you ask the right questions, as doing your research ahead of time will save you time and money.
-Here are some questions you should have in mind when deciding if you want to get marble tile.
+For centuries, marble tiles have been a symbol of affluence, exuding sophistication and an air of artistry that makes it a classic choice.
+Before shopping for marble tile you will want to make sure you ask the right questions.
+Doing your research ahead of time will save you time and money.
+Here are some questions you should have in mind when deciding if marble is right for your home.

 Are There Fissures in the Marble?